MSanjana05/WAVELET--BASED-LUNG-CANCER-CLASSIFIER-WITH-GESTURE-INTERFACE/README.md

 The model demonstrated strong generalization performance across unseen CT scan images, confirming its reliability in classifying lung cancer stages effectively.

 ## 🙏 Acknowledgements
-We acknowledge and sincerely thank the contributors of the Chest CT Scan Images Dataset available on [Kaggle](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images) for providing the dataset used in this project.
+I acknowledge and sincerely thank the contributors of the Chest CT Scan Images Dataset available on [Kaggle](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images) for providing the dataset used in this project.
 Their efforts made it possible to develop, train, and evaluate this lung cancer classification system effectively.
 ## 📄 License
 This project is for academic and learning purposes only.